CDFalcon/Discord-Bots/README.md

 # Discord-Bots
+A variety of my Discord bots, some commissioned and some private.
+Current-Projects contains my most recent project(s) -- work in progress.

-A collection of my past scripts and bots using Discord's python3 API.
-Some poor practices are present, however most of this code is years old so please excuse the sloppiness.
+Some poor practices are present; please excuse the occasional sloppiness on the older bots.